 In step 2, we take the result we obtained in the previous step and we turn it into a number; go

 here and run this code:

 You will get 25501016943689873370561741542489390377389678092728534236058081515070178721792, a very long number.

 Since we want to roll a decimal number between 0 and 100, first we divide the number in the previous step by the maximum possible number, which is 1664 (64 is the length of the hashed string of letters obtained in Step 1).

 roll = 0 + divided number * 100.

 In this example, the result is 22.0231.

-When you go to the page of an eBox, you can toggle the chances by clicking on Chances, and you can see the rolls by clicking on "See rolls" at the bottom of the page.
+When you go to the page of an eBox, you can toggle the chances by clicking on Show chances, and you can see the rolls by clicking on "See rolls" at the bottom of the page.